How to List Skills on a Resume (With Examples)

 Prioritize relevance

 Your skills section should not be a comprehensive inventory of everything you have ever learned.
 Focus on skills that are relevant to the target role.
 A software developer applying for a backend role does not need to list Microsoft Word.
+Tailor your skills for each application - our guide on how to tailor your resume for each job explains this process step by step.

 How to Organize Your Skills Section